 - Suitable to use even when working in direct sunlight

-- Waypoints transferring is possible through a data cable
+- Waypoint transferring is possible through a data cable

 - Some users want it to have latitude and longitude information

-One of the best things I love about it is the fact that it comes with a wifi which connects well to your iPad or smartphones.
-Although it is small, it guarantees to provide high-quality images for quick readings interpretation.
+One of the best things I love about it is the fact that it comes with a wifi that connects well to your iPad or smartphone.
+Although it is small, it guarantees to provide high-quality images for quick reading interpretation.
 It has a lot of routes and more than 2500 waypoints, and you can surely view objects which are at great depths because of the sufficient RMS it possesses.

-Raymarine Dragonfly has an advanced dual channel CHIRP sonar which optimizes the fishing time of any angler.
-It offers a huge spectrum CHIRP technology to detect fish in water and allow you to target the detected fish.
+Ray marine Dragonfly has an advanced dual-channel CHIRP sonar which optimizes the fishing time of any angler.
+It offers a huge spectrum of CHIRP technology to detect fish in water and allow you to target the detected fish.

-It also utilizes a Downvision channel, providing better ability to identify what species your targeted fish is.
-The said channel features 50 built-in GPS channel which offers precision.
-It comes with a built-in Wi-Fi, allowing fish-catchers to stream live sonar from the iPad or smartphone.
+It also utilizes a Down vision channel, providing a better ability to identify what species your targeted fish is.
+The said channel features 50 built-in GPS channels, which offer precision.
+It comes with built-in Wi-Fi, allowing fish-catchers to stream live sonar from the iPad or smartphone.

-Raymarine Dragonfly 4 employs a wide spectrum of CHIRP technology. enabling to transmit many signals into the water.
-This feature helps to interpret more information including showing much more fish image structure that has unmatched clarity.
+Ray marine Dragonfly 4 employs a wide spectrum of CHIRP technology.
+Enabling it to transmit many signals into the water.
+This feature helps to interpret more information, including showing much more fish image structure that has unmatched clarity.

-Truly, this fishfinder surpasses many other ordinary sonars and offers exceptional performance even when catching fish that are under 600ft depth.
-It also has a quick and bottom tracking which you can surely rely on.
+Truly, this fish finder surpasses many other ordinary sonars and offers exceptional performance even when catching fish that are under 600ft depth.
+It also has quick and bottom tracking, which you can surely rely on.

-One of the important aspects anglers look for in a fishfinder is its display of on the screen because it allows them to view everything happening at the seabed, allowing them to decide if they would need to include the spot or area to their fishing territory list or not.
+One of the important aspects anglers look for in a fish finder is its display on the screen because it allows them to view everything happening at the seabed, allowing them to decide if they would need to include the spot or area to their fishing territory list or not.

-The screen resolution of this unit is 480x272 which means that it can display 480 dots across the row including 272 dots in each column.
+The screen resolution of this unit is 480×272, which means that it can display 480 dots across the row, including 272 dots in each column.

-THis resolution is relatively high, allowing this fishfinder to provide detailed and quality pictures which allow help angler take actions that enhance their fishing experience.
+This resolution is relatively high, allowing this fish finder to provide detailed and quality pictures which help anglers take actions that enhance their fishing experience.

-Power is also another important characteristic of a fishfinder because it determines how well anglers will be able to view objects that are in the silt-laden water.
-The peak-to-peak power is very useful in showing the device's strength, and it aids to resolve, separate the targets and the bottom structure.
+Power is also another important characteristic of a fish finder because it determines how well anglers will be able to view objects that are in the silt-laden water.
+The peak-to-peak power is very useful in showing the device’s strength, and it aids in resolving and separating the targets and the bottom structure.

-As the wattage becomes higher, the quicker the fish finders can display its readings.
-More power also helps the transducer transmit waves to the objects that bounce back and help display the images on the unit's screen.
+As the wattage becomes higher, the quicker fish finders can display their readings.
+More power also helps the transducer transmit waves to the objects that bounce back and help display the images on the unit’s screen.

 When it comes to color, it displays millions of it, allowing anglers to see greater quality details and make differentiating underwater objects and fish possible.

-It features an enhanced and advanced Downvision, producing awesome high-resolution 3D images.
-It also utilizes an optical bonding LCD technology, delivering sharper contrasts as well as brighter colors which never fog up.
+It features an enhanced and advanced Down vision, producing awesome high-resolution 3D images.
+It also utilizes an optical bonding LCD technology, delivering sharper contrasts as well as brighter colors that never fog up.

-THis unit has a strong and solid looking mounting bracket which screws into a transom as well as a ratchet whose task is to enable the transducer to make angles for the sonar beams.
-This fishfinder offers two sonar elements: the CHIRP sonar and the 1.4-degree beam which creates Downvision images.
+This unit has a strong and solid-looking mounting bracket that screws into a transom as well as a ratchet whose task is to enable the transducer to make angles for the sonar beams.
+This fish finder offers two sonar elements: the CHIRP sonar and the 1.4-degree beam, which creates Down vision images.

 It is important to remember that you will need to have a basic grasp of nautical measurements before using this product because it may not be included in the instruction manual.
 Another area of improvement is its transducer which tends to be quite big.

-- Product comes with a wifi that connects well to iPad or smartphones
+- The product comes with a wifi that connects well to iPad or smartphones

 - Offer high-quality images